- No Charcoal/ wood fires

-The Tonto Natural Bridge Visitor Center inside historic Tonto Lodge offers information and a gift shop.
-Note: There are no restrooms located in this building, but modern flush restrooms are located nearby.
+The Tonto Natural Bridge Visitor Center inside historic Tonto Lodge offers information and a park store.
+Note: There are no restrooms located in this building for general park visitors, but modern flush restrooms are located nearby.

 Accessible vault toilets are located near parking areas.
 Modern flush restrooms are located near the historic lodge.

 We have a variety of books for sale about the region and the area.
 We also sell snacks, water, soda, walking sticks, and T-shirts.